Address-based householding¶

 To add the address standardization data asset

-Add the address standardization data asset to your tenant by pulling the file that is available from Amperity Data Assets, which is the name of an Amazon S3 bucket that can be made available to your tenant.
-Follow the steps for adding a data source and feed.
-Click Browse and select the “address_standardization_conversion.csv” file from the Amperity Data Assets Amazon S3 bucket.
-This file is located in the “householding” directory in the bucket.
+Add the address standardization data asset to your tenant by following the steps for adding a data source and feed from an Amazon S3 bucket.
+Click Browse and select the “address_standardization_conversion.csv” file from the Amperity Data Assets Amazon S3 bucket, which is located in the “householding” directory in the bucket.

 Use all three fields – before, convert, and type as the primary key.